KomputeProject/kompute/README.md

     // Before submitting sequence batch we wait for the previous async operation mgr.evalOpAwaitDefault();

     // 6.
-Map data back to host using the sequence showing batch operations sq->eval();
+Map data back to host by running the sequence of batch operations sq->eval();

     // Prints the output which is A: { 0, 1, 2 } B: { 3, 4, 5 }